zitrosolrac/datajoint-tutorial/beginner/building_first_pipeline/python/first-table.rst

 +++++++++++++

 The very first line of the definition starts with a comment that describes what this table is about.
-Although this is optional, leaving a meaninful comment here can be really helpful especially when you start defining increasingly complex tables.
+Although this is optional, leaving a meaningful comment here can be really helpful when you start defining increasingly complex tables.

 Attribute (column) definition